djosborne/calico-mesos-deployments/docs/mesos/NetworkPolicy.md

 > You are viewing the calico-docker documentation for release **release**.
 <!--- end of master only -->

+##TODO: This could be removed, we just need to point at the existing profile advanced network policy docs

 # Calico Policy for Kubernetes
 Calico supports the v1alpha1 network policy API for Kubernetes.
 > *Note*: The Kubernetes network policy API is currently in alpha and is subject to change.
 Calico support for this API is in beta and so is also subject to change.